What is a food allergy?

 - Some cases of anaphylaxis: serious reaction with urticarial rash, difficulty breathing and circulatory collapse.

-- Some cases of acute urticaria: hive reaction occuring soon after eating the responsible food.
+- Some cases of acute urticaria: a hive reaction occurring soon after eating the responsible food.

 - Some cases of contact urticaria: swelling and redness confined to the area touching the food.